 Montana School Counselor Certification

 There are more than 140,000 public school students in Montana.
-School counselors in the state provide a variety of services for children in prekindergarten through grade 12, including guidance counseling, family interventions, referral and collaborative services with community resources, and designing intervention programs to address substance use, violence, grief and loss, and other trauma-causing events.
+School counselors in the state provide a variety of services for children in prekindergarten through grade 12 that include guidance counseling, performing family interventions, making referrals, designing and participating in collaborative services with community organizations, and designing intervention programs that address substance use, violence, grief and loss, and other issues.

 Skip down the page to the certification pathway you’re interested in: